 Left: Woman’s hat or ládjogahpir, Sámi, Norway.
 Wool, horn, cotton and silk, pre-1919. © Trustees of the British Museum..
 Right: Child’s all-in-one suit made of caribou fur.
 Inuit, Igloolik, Nunavut, Canada.
 1980s. © Trustees of the British Museum.

 In order to survive, Arctic peoples put everything to use; nothing goes to waste.
-This exhibition will include a bag made from fish skin, a sled made from narwhal and caribou bone and an Evenki spirit mask, carved from a 17th century Russian Orthodox icon.
-There will also be artworks commissioned especially for this exhibition, including an Inuksuk (an imposing monument of stacked stones) and an installation by the art collective Embassy of Imagination, who will present traditional clothing crafted from Japanese paper.
+This exhibition includes a bag made from fish skin, a sled made from narwhal and caribou bone and an Evenki spirit mask, carved from a 17th century Russian Orthodox icon.
+There is also a selection of artworks commissioned especially for this exhibition, including an Inuksuk (an imposing monument of stacked stones) and an installation by the art collective Embassy of Imagination, who will present traditional clothing crafted from Japanese paper.

-This exhibition will highlight the human impact of climate change in those regions most vulnerable to its effects, while also bringing to life the diversity and resilience of the communities who call the Arctic their home.
+This exhibition hopes to highlight the human impact of climate change in those regions most vulnerable to its effects, while also bringing to life the diversity and resilience of the communities who call the Arctic their home.

 |What||Arctic: Culture and Climate, British Museum|

 |Where||British Museum, Great Russell St, London, WC1B 3DG | MAP|

 22 Oct 20 – 21 Feb 21, Open daily, 10am - 5:30pm